Library

 Sun Jiang

 Looking back at Chinese history in the past forty years, social history emerged in the first ten years, and conceptual history became prominent in the second decade.
 Social history explores the context behind a text, while conceptual history focuses on the language and structure of the text.
 This book is divided into four parts with twelve chapters.
-The first part examines the relationship between Manchu and Han under the Qing rule, the second part combs through the introduction and reproduction of modern Western knowledge, the third part discusses the self/other relationship inherent in "modern China" from the perspective of religion, and the fourth part involves the method of historical understanding.
+The first part examines the relationship between Manchu and Han under the rule of the Qing Dynasty.
+The second part combs through the introduction and reproduction of modern Western knowledge.
+The third part discusses the relationship between self and other inherent in "modern China" from the perspective of religion.
+The fourth part involves the method of historical understanding.
 As an empirical research monograph that interprets the outline of "modern China", this book believes that the interactive use of social history methods and conceptual history methods can be regarded as a feasible way to get rid of metaphysical entanglements.

 Looking back at Chinese history in the past forty years, social history emerged in the first ten years, and conceptual history became prominent in the second decade.
 Social history explores the context behind a text, while conceptual history focuses on the language and structure of the text.
 This book is divided into four parts with twelve chapters.
-The first part examines the relationship between Manchu and Han under the Qing rule, the second part combs through the introduction and reproduction of modern Western knowledge, the third part discusses the self/other relationship inherent in "modern China" from the perspective of religion, and the fourth part involves the method of historical understanding.
+The first part examines the relationship between Manchu and Han under the rule of the Qing Dynasty.
+The second part combs through the introduction and reproduction of modern Western knowledge.
+The third part discusses the relationship between self and other inherent in "modern China" from the perspective of religion.
+The fourth part involves the method of historical understanding.
 As an empirical research monograph that interprets the outline of "modern China", this book believes that the interactive use of social history methods and conceptual history methods can be regarded as a feasible way to get rid of metaphysical entanglements.

 Newly Compiled Cross-strait Chinese Modern History·republic of China Volume (2 Volumes in Total)